Azure Data Explorer data ingestion overview

-Batching vs streaming ingestion
+Queued vs. streaming ingestion

-Batching ingestion does data batching and is optimized for high ingestion throughput.
+Queued ingestion does data batching and is optimized for high ingestion throughput.
 This method is the preferred and most performant type of ingestion.
 Data is batched according to ingestion properties.
 Small batches of data are then merged, and optimized for fast query results.
 By default, the maximum batching value is 5 minutes, 1000 items, or a total size of 1 GB.
-The data size limit for a batch ingestion command is 6 GB.
+The data size limit for a queued ingestion command is 6 GB.
 To learn more, see the ingestion batching policy.